-Student's personal projects will continue to be worked on this year as the major piece of portfolio work with a number of students producing more than one final outcome as a result of extensive and in-depth developmental work.
+Topics Covered Resources Available Term I Student's personal projects will continue to be worked on this year as the major piece of portfolio work with a number of students producing more than one final outcome as a result of extensive and in-depth developmental work.
 The final selection for the portfolio is up to the choice of the student and this often takes place as a discussion between staff and pupils.
 Coursework is normally competed before the Christmas holidays at the beginning of year 11.

-Term 2 - Externally Set Task

-All students are given a choice of exam questions for the Controlled Test.
+Term 2 - Externally Set Task All students are given a choice of exam questions for the Controlled Test.
 This unit of work makes up the remaining 40% of the course.
 These questions or topics are set by AQA in early January and form the basis for the work of term 2 in year 11.
 The deadline for the completion of the exam unit is usually in April.
 Students do not sit a formal exam, however, this exam unit and the production of a final outcome must be completed under controlled conditions set down by the exam board.
 A sketchbook of preparatory work is completed between January and April.
 Students are then given two full school days off timetable (10 hours altogether) to produce a final outcome in response to their selected exam question.
 Students have vast resources to work from and a very wide variety of media to help them produce interesting and exciting outcomes, following all four assessment objectives and their own personal targets.
 By this point students will have a good understanding of the demands of the course and also their potential grade as their coursework draws to a close.
+Term 3 Some students use this time to complete outstanding areas of their portfolio and others produce smaller mini-projects developing a certain skills base or improving upon an area which needs further evidence or advancement across the whole portfolio.